-9.1 In cases where the investigation has been undertaken by the Director of Governance
+9.1 In cases where the investigation has been undertaken by the Clerk to the Corporation

-- 9.1.1 If the 'whistleblower' is not satisfied that their concern has been properly dealt with they may, after informing the Director of Governance, appeal against the outcome by raising the issues in writing with the Principal and Chief Executive.
-The Principal and Chief Executive will make any further enquiries as he/she deems necessary and respond to the appeal in writing. - 9.1.2 In respect of any allegations concerning the Principal and Chief Executive, the 'whistleblower' may, after informing the Director of Governance directly contact the Chair of the Corporation to appeal against the outcome.
+- 9.2 If the 'whistleblower' is not satisfied that their concern has been properly dealt with they may, after informing the Clerk to the Corporation, appeal against the outcome by raising the issues in writing with the Principal and Chief Executive.
+The Principal and Chief Executive will make any further enquiries as he/she deems necessary and respond to the appeal in writing. - 9.3 In respect of any allegations concerning the Principal and Chief Executive, the 'whistleblower' may, after informing the Clerk to the Corporation directly contact the Chair of the Corporation to appeal against the outcome.

-9.2 In cases where the initial investigation has been undertaken by the Principal and Chief Executive
+9.4 In cases where the initial investigation has been undertaken by the Principal and Chief Executive

-9.2.1 If a 'whistleblower' is not satisfied that his/her concern has been properly dealt with by the Principal and Chief Executive, then the 'whistleblower' has the right to appeal against the
+9.5 If a 'whistleblower' is not satisfied that his/her concern has been properly dealt with by the Principal and Chief Executive, then the 'whistleblower' has the right to appeal against the outcome by raising the issues, in total confidentiality, with the Chair of the Corporation.

-- outcome by raising the issues, in total confidentiality, with the Chair of the Corporation. - 9.2.2 The 'whistleblower' should make such representations by writing to the Chair of the Corporation Board in a sealed envelope (which should be clearly marked 'For the Attention of the Chair of the Corporation Only Strictly Private and Confidential). - 9.2.3 The envelope should be handed to the Executive PA to the Principal and Chief Executive for onward delivery to the Chair of the Corporation. - 9.2.3 The Chair of the Corporation will make any further enquiries as he/she deems necessary and respond to the appeal in writing.
+- 9.6 The 'whistleblower' should make such representations by writing to the Chair of the Corporation Board in a sealed envelope (which should be clearly marked 'For the Attention of the Chair of the Corporation Only Strictly Private and Confidential). - 9.7 The envelope should be handed to the Executive PA to the Principal and Chief Executive for onward delivery to the Chair of the Corporation. - 9.8 The Chair of the Corporation will make any further enquiries as he/she deems necessary and respond to the appeal in writing.